input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 ## Proof Topics Usage Model (Optional)

-* Roles:
+**Roles:**

 * Proven storage peers: nodes that commit to answering proof requests.
-  * Non-proven peers: nodes that generally do not need proofs but may occasionally request them.
+* Non-proven peers: nodes that generally do not generate proofs but may occasionally request them.

-* Recommended subscription pattern:
+**Recommended subscription pattern:**

 * Proven storage peers SHOULD remain subscribed to `<base>.prv` only.
-    Upon receiving a `.prv` they intend to answer, they SHOULD temporarily subscribe to `<base>.prf`, apply responder jitter, publish their `.prf`, and promptly unsubscribe.
+  Upon receiving a `.prv` they intend to answer, they SHOULD:
+    1. temporarily subscribe to `<base>.prf`
+    2. apply responder jitter
+    3. publish their `.prf`, and
+    4. promptly unsubscribe.
-    They DO NOT suppress due to other `.prf` replies; proofs are tied to the responder’s storage commitment.
+    5. They DO NOT suppress due to other `.prf` replies; proofs are tied to the responder’s storage commitment.
 * Non-proven peers SHOULD remain unsubscribed from proof topics under normal operation.
   When a proof is needed:
     1. Subscribe to `<base>.prv` and `<base>.prf`.
     2. Publish `.prv` specifying the `cid` (and optionally specific `provers`) and include `hpke_pkR` (ephemeral X25519 public key).
     3. Wait for `.prf` replies, decrypt, verify, and cache as needed.
     4. Unsubscribe from `<base>.prf` (and `<base>.prv` if no further requests).

-* Rationale: This pattern effectively narrows `.prf` delivery to the requester and the responding prover(s) currently subscribed, approximating point-to-point behavior over pub/sub and reducing background load for nodes that do not need proofs.
+**Rationale:** This pattern effectively narrows `.prf` delivery to the requester and the responding prover(s) currently subscribed, approximating point-to-point behavior over pub/sub and reducing background load for nodes that do not need proofs.

 ## State Machines

-* Local peer maintains per-remote-peer sync state for each `<base>`:
+**Local peer maintains per-remote-peer sync state for each `<base>`:**

 * Stable: local root equals last known root for all known peers.
 * Diverged: a mismatch exists (local root ≠ any seen remote root).
   On entering Diverged, start backoff timer.
 * Reconciling: after backoff expiry, publish `.syn`; await suitable `.dif` and apply.
 * Parity achieved: upon local root matching the responder’s advertised root; return to Stable.

-* Transitions may be triggered by `.new` or `.dif` arriving during backoff; if parity is reached, abort solicitation.
+**Transitions may be triggered by `.new` or `.dif` arriving during backoff; if parity is reached, abort solicitation.**

-Diagram — Peer Sync State Machine (per `<base>`)
+### Diagram — Peer Sync State Machine (per `<base>`)

 ```mermaid
 stateDiagram-v2